June 17, 2025

 Students exploring urban inclusion challenge

-Collaboration with the University of Gothenburg provides new insights for the European Citiverses Uniting for Inclusiveness project."What are the key differences and similarities between Gothenburg and other European cities in their approaches to inclusive urban development — and how can these insights be transformed by a digital twin solution?"
-This was the guiding question for a […]
+Collaboration with the University of Gothenburg provides new insights for the European Citiverses Uniting for Inclusiveness project.
+"What are the key differences and similarities between Gothenburg and other European cities in their approaches to inclusive urban development — and how can these insights be transformed by a digital twin solution?"
+This was the guiding question for […]

 Read more